tmsmr/coder-hcloud/README.md

 | coder_domain  |         | Desired Domain for Coder (Used for CODER_ACCESS_URL, CODER_WILDCARD_ACCESS_URL and Caddy/Let's Encrypt) |
 | acme_email    |         | Administrative Email address used for Let's Encrypt and for the initial Coder user                      |

+#### Resource allocation
+*SSH*

+Terraform creates TLS keys for the client and the host.
+The host key is installed later using cloud-init.
+The client key is registered in the Hetzner Cloud project and can be used later for regular maintenance tasks.

+*Firewall*

 ## Templates

 ### [hcloud](templates/hcloud)